 We offer a variety of deposit accounts, including savings accounts (passbook and money market) and certificates of deposit.
 We utilize advances from the FHLB for funding and asset/liability management purposes.
-At December 31, 2020, we had \$19.4 million in advances outstanding with the FHLB.
+At December 31, 2021, we had \$18.2 million in advances outstanding with the FHLB.

-We have always been dependent, in part, on retail certificates of deposit as a funding source for our loans, and in recent years we have accepted jumbo certificates of deposit through an online service, as well as municipal certificates of deposit.
+We have always been dependent, in part, on retail certificates of deposit as a funding source for our loans, and we accept jumbo certificates of deposit through an online service, as well as municipal and brokered certificates of deposit.
 We have used these non-retail funding sources, as well as advances from the FHLB, to fund our loan growth.
 Pursuant to our business strategy, we are seeking to increase our core deposits, which we consider our savings and money market accounts and our retail certificates of deposit, by more aggressively marketing and pricing our deposit products.

-For the year ended December 31, 2020 we had a net loss of \$103,000 compared to a net loss of \$61,000 for 2019.
-The increase in the net loss resulted primarily from a decrease in net interest income of \$466,000, and an increase in noninterest expense of \$119,000, offset, in part, by an increase of \$234,000 in noninterest income and a decrease in income tax expense of \$316,000.
+For the year ended December 31, 2021 we had net income of \$146,000 compared to a net loss of \$103,000 for 2020, an increase of \$249,000.
+The increase in the net income resulted primarily from increases in net interest income of \$242,000 and noninterest income of \$68,000, offset, in part, by a decrease in income tax benefit of \$62,000.